Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 def update_tng_log_metrics(self, logs)
 ```
 Called by lightning right before it logs metrics for this batch.
-This is a chance to ammend or add to the metrics about to be logged.
+This is a chance to amend or add to the metrics about to be logged.

 ##### Return
 Dict